 Yes we all have been here, building your first gaming PC can be confusing.
 There are some PC building tips and caution points every PC builder should know.
 No matter how much money you have , you should always know which PC parts to buy first and on which parts to save money on.

-Important pc parts to get first
+Important pc parts to give thought on

 Following are the PC parts which should be given top preferance while buying.